proycon/analiticcl/README.md

   confusables in the ranking stage (this weight is applied to the whole score).
 * Rather than look up words in spelling-correction style, users may also output the entire hashed anagram index, or output a reverse index of all variants found the supplied input data for each item in the lexicon.
-* Also supports ingesting explicit variant lists or explicit error lists.
-These can be either weighted or not.
+* Also supports ingesting explicit variant lists/error lists.
+* Support for language models to consider context information.
 * Multi-threading support

-* **implementation still in progress:**
-    * variant matching on full text documents (rather than delivering the input line by line), simple tokenisation
-    * better handling of unknown values
-    * proper handling of n-grams (splits/merges)
+The current implementation is still a work in progress and should be considered experimental.
+Especially the search mode and the use of language models is still being evaluated and improved.

 ## Installation